Does the Thundershirt for Dogs Really Work?

 Whenever these symptoms begin to happen, I immediately put her in her kennel in my basement and turn a fan onto its highest setting in order to cool her down and hopefully drown out some of the “terror.”

-I have tried putting her into a confined space such as a bathroom.
+- Putting her into a confined space such as a bathroom.

-I have even tried an anti-anxiety drug via her vet.
+- Anti-anxiety drug via her vet.
 Again, to no avail.

-So when That Mutt offered me an opportunity to test out a product called the Thundershirt, I was thrilled.
+When That Mutt offered me an opportunity to test out a product called the Thundershirt, I was thrilled.

 In addition to thunderstorms, my dog is afraid of fireworks and firecrackers.
 Since we live in Wisconsin where such noisemakers are legal, we get to hear such sounds for more than a few days before and after the Fourth.